NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Kobold Warrior.md

     desc: "`pf2:1` Spear +5 (thrown 20 ft.)\n__Damage__  1d6 + 1 piercing"

   - name: "Scamper"
-    desc: "`pf2:1`  **Requirements** The kobold warrior is adjacent to at least one enemy\n**Effect** The kobold warrior Strides up to their Speed plus 5 feet and gains a +2 circumstance bonus to AC against reactions triggered by this movement.
+    desc: "`pf2:1`  **Requirements** The kobold warrior is adjacent to at least one enemy\n* * *\n\n**Effect** The kobold warrior Strides up to their Speed plus 5 feet and gains a +2 circumstance bonus to AC against reactions triggered by this movement.
 They must end this movement in a space that's not adjacent to any enemy."

   - name: "Sneak Attack"
     desc: "  The kobold warrior deals an extra 1d4 precision damage to off-guard creatures."